Adeseye/PROJECT-2/project2.md

 ![alt text](./Images/todo%20results.JPG)

-I have successfully installed and configured Nginz as a web server, PHP for website and MySQL as database management system.
+I have successfully installed and configured Nginx as a web server, PHP for website and MySQL as database management system.